Fire & EMS

 Fire and Rescue Services

 The Delphos Fire and Rescue provides high quality fire and emergency services.
-Staffed with combination department, which includes one chief and 6 career firefighers, Emergency Medical Technicians and 40 part paid personnel.
+The department is staffed with a chief and 6 career firefighers, Emergency Medical Technicians and 40 part paid intermittent personnel.

 - Fire Suppression